atsixian/old-sixian.li/README.md

 #### Changing the “Random Facts"

-Go to `src/@lekoarts/gatsby-theme-minimal-blog/texts/`, change `strings` in `Typewritte.jsx`.
+Go to `src/@lekoarts/gatsby-theme-minimal-blog/texts/`, change `strings` in `Typewriter.jsx`.
 Or if you want to replace the whole section, just change `hero.mdx` to whatever you want.

 #### Can I disable Ghost?